zechun/myrepo/HW-week-3.md

 ![](HW-week-3_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

 According the graph, we see a general trend that the greater the average departure delay, the larger the proportion of flights cancelled.
+There seems a pattern of positive correlation between these two variables.